Hi Everyone,

 Don’t be afraid of the dark!
 And by that I mean darks.

-If your darks aren’t dark enough then your lights won’t sing.
-It’s interesting that the darker the darks, the lighter the painting can seem!
+your darks aren’t dark enough then your lights won’t sing.
+It’s

 I used to be afraid to be bold, but paintings can too easily look wishy-washy without wonderful, rich shadows!